btroncone/learn-rxjs/operators/transformation/switchmap.md

 ---

-:bulb: If you would like more than one inner subscription to be maintained, try [`mergeMap`](mergemap.md)!
+💡 If you would like more than one inner subscription to be maintained, try [`mergeMap`](mergemap.md)!

-:bulb: This operator is generally considered a safer default to [`mergeMap`](mergemap.md)!
+💡 This operator is generally considered a safer default to [`mergeMap`](mergemap.md)!

-:bulb: This operator can cancel in-flight network requests!
+💡 This operator can cancel in-flight network requests!

 ---